5 Day Glacier National Park to Yellowstone Itinerary

 Old Faithful erupts on a very predictable schedule, every 60-90 minutes.
 Interestingly, exactly when depends on the previous eruption — if it was 2.5 minutes or less, the next eruption should be 65 minutes later.
 2.5-minute or longer eruptions mean Old Faithful will erupt again at 91 minutes.

-To avoid some of the crowds and get a different view of the eruption, hike 1.5-mile (roundtrip) Observation Point
+We recommend checking out the eruption from the ground as it’ll be cool to see it up close.
+However, to avoid some of the crowds and get a different view of Old Faithful, the 1.5-mile (roundtrip) Observation Point hike is a can’t miss!

 Upper Geyser Basin

-Next, take the easy hike to Upper Geyser Basin.
+Next, take the easy hike on the boardwalks through the rest of Upper Geyser Basin.
 This is the world’s highest concentration of geysers and geothermal features (and unsurprisingly, the busiest part of Yellowstone)!

 To get there, walk 1.4 miles along the boardwalk from Old Faithful to Morning Glory Pool.
 You’ll pass colorful, otherworldly geysers, hot springs, and colorful pools.